-Students' official ASU Mid-South enrollment status is determined each fall and spring term on the eleventh day of classes (for summer, enrollment is determined on the fifth day of class).
-If students enroll in one or more classes and then drop before the 11th day official count, they are responsible for all associated course costs.
-If students drop class hours after the eleventh day, their financial aid will pay; however their future financial aid eligibility may be negatively affected.
+Students' official ASU Mid-South enrollment status is determined each full fall and spring term on the eleventh day of classes, on the fifth day for short term and summer sessions, and on the third day for summer short terms.
+If students enroll in one or more classes and then drop before the official enrollment day, they are responsible for all associated course costs.
+If students drop class hours after the official enrollment day, their financial aid will pay; however their future financial aid eligibility may be negatively affected.